SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

 The company's database contains extensive data on order histories, refunds, type of complaints etc. And the Head of Operations at Delivery_X wants to use this data to analyse the performance of the stores (for the period of summer 2022 between April - September) and implement solutions to improve customer satisfaction.
 Here below I have attached a business knowledge document containing information on all the key metrics and performance indicators used in the project.

+## 1. Database design

+Inorder to have a stuctured approach to the design process, I have adapted *Kimball's 4 step process to design the data models*

+*